-As of 31 December 2017 and 2016, the Group's shareholders' equity stood at RM168.3 million and RM131.2 million, respectively.
+As of 31 December 2018 and 2017, the Group shareholders' equity stood at RM181.3 million and RM168.3 million, respectively.
 The increase in shareholders' equity was mainly attributed to higher retained earnings contributed by profitability of the Group after netting of dividends paid and payable to shareholders.
-The increase in paid-up share capital following the issuance of new ordinary shares via private placement by the Company during FY2017 had also resulted in higher shareholders' equity.
-However, weakening of US Dollar against Ringgit Malaysia towards the end of FY2017 had resulted in the losses of foreign currency translation differences of RM7.58 million for FY2017 and this had translated into negative foreign currency translation reserves of RM4.45 million as of 31 December 2017.
-Please refer to "Statement of Changes in Equity" in the Audited Financial Statements for more details on this item.
+Please refer to "Statement of Changes of Equity" in the Audited Financial Statements for more details on this item.